karmadev/intercom-service-js/README.md

 ```

 #### Basic Usage
-Basic usage involves adding `persistReducer` and `persistStore` to your setup. **IMPORTANT** Every app needs to decide how many levels of state they want to "merge".
-The default is 1 level.
-Please read through the [state reconciler docs](#state-reconciler) for more information.
+Basic usage involves adding the `IntercomService` to your setup. **IMPORTANT** You need to fetch your oww access token and feed it to `IntercomService` (as seen below).
+Read more here [Create an Access Token](https://developers.intercom.com/docs/personal-access-tokens)

 ```js
 import { IntercomService } from 'intercom-service-js'